leaderboardsgg/leaderboard-site/CONTRIBUTING.md

 - Be inclusive, this is a project for everyone.
 - Be descriptive, it can be hard to understand abbreviations or short-hand.
 - Make sure that your components are _responsive_.
+- Two major philosphies we adhere to are KISS (keep it super simple) and DRY (don't repeat yourself)

 ### Nuxt/Vue